trap-representation/Chlore/examples/README.md

-(This only applies to MSasm-stvm and MstvmSn8.)

-As of now, `push*`es perform an unaligned read, so are slower than using an aligned load from the data (`aloadc*`).

-Most of the examples here however, use `push*` for readability, but if performance is of concern, `aloadc*` should be used.
+Most of the examples here use `push*` for readability, but if performance is a concern, it's better to avoid using `push*`, since it does an unaligned access to read its immediate.

-NOTE Before `aloadc*` is used, `eft*` must be used on the location where `aloadc*` is going to fetch its data from to avoid violating the strict aliasing rules of C.
+If the same immediate is being pushed frequently, consider storing it in a general purpose register (if the implementation/target supports/has one).